wipmoore/wipmoore.github.io/_posts/2016-11-27-Ninject-and-WebApi.markdown

 1. Install the following packages:

 * Ninject
-* Ninject.Common
+* Ninject.Web.Common
-* Ninject.Common.WebHost
+* Ninject.Web.Common.WebHost
-* Ninject.WebApi
+* Ninject.Web.WebApi

 2. Modify the _NinjectWebCommon.CreateKernel_ method and register an NinjectDependencyResolver as the default dependency resolver.